 17. Painted Bunting

 The Painted Bunting is an eye-catching bird from the Cardinal family, native to North America.
-It was first described by Carl Linnaeus in his eighteenth-century Systema Naturae.
+Carl Linnaeus first described it in his eighteenth-century Systema Naturae.

-These colourful songbirds are a delight for any avid birder, with their vibrant hues bringing joy to nature lovers everywhere.
+These colourful songbirds delight any avid birder, with their vibrant hues bringing joy to nature lovers everywhere.

 Kingdom | Animalia |